Cloud-based Contact Centers for Digital Transformation

 Here are other ways to personalize the customer experience.

 • Use tools such as spoof detection and ANI validation to analyze the risk of incoming calls.
-Low-risk calls have less intrusive authentication processes with fewer OTPs or KBA.
-Doing so ensures more satisfactory authentication processes for high call traffic.
+Low-risk calls have fewer intrusive authentication processes with fewer OTPs or KBAs.
+Doing so ensures more satisfactory authentication processes for high-call traffic.

 • Personalize agent greetings and menus in the IVR based on the customer’s authentication feedback, enrollment profiles, and the contact center’s verification processes.